14 Things Australia Is Famous For - Updated 2023

 Source: Photo by Flickr user Doug Beckers used under CC BY-SA 2.0

-As much as we don’t want to take away from the beautiful, positive things about Australia, poisonous spiders are part of the country’s identity just as much as the rest of this list are.
+As much as we don’t want to take away from the beautiful, positive things associated with Australia, poisonous spiders are part of the country’s identity just as much as the rest of this list is.
 One of the most notable venomous spiders is the redback spider.
 The bite of the redback is said to be excruciating and has even been linked to deaths in the past.
 Another well-known spider found in the country is the Sydney funnel-web, a mygalomorph spider native to eastern Australia.

-4. Vegemite
+6. Vegemite

 Vegemite on Ice